Learn about how U of G is approaching IP development and commercialization in the 2023-2024 Annual Commercialization Update.

 RIO provides several supports to entrepreneurs and founders that wish to start a company based on U of G research, including licensing of IP on favourable terms.
 Entrepreneurs gain access to programming, education and mentors to improve skills and increase the chances of creating a successful start-up company.

-RIO offers its Advantage Workshop series of educational workshops focused on innovation, value proposition, research collaboration and intellectual property essentials.
-In addition to scheduled workshops, RIO's Technology Transfer Managers are available to provide intellectual property seminars upon request.
+In addition to various workshops, RIO's Technology Transfer Managers are available to provide intellectual property seminars upon request.

 3.5 Certificate in Knowledge Mobilization